Martha-KW/Movie_Project_Web-OOP/README.md

 # 🎬 Personal Movie App

-A feature-rich personal movie database you can use via command line **or** a dynamic web interface.
+A simple personal movie database you can use via command line.
 Save, update, and explore your favorite movies — powered by API integration and personalized notes.

 ## 💡 Features